 So you’ve got an LLC or sole proprietor and you’ve been hearing the term “s-corp” being thrown around online as a way to save on taxes?
 But a quick Google search of “should I change my business to an s-corp” quickly revealed that the answer isn’t clear-cut or simple.

-There were advantages to the pass-through model in the business’s early days, but now you’re beginning to wonder if there is a way around paying that ~15.3% self-employment tax on the income your growing business generates.
+There were advantages to the pass-through model in the business’s early days, but now you’re beginning to wonder if an s-corp election might be the way around paying that ~15.3% self-employment tax on the income your growing business generates.
 The short answer is YES!
 Here’s how…

 From Disregarded Entity to S-Corp (What Changes and Why)

-If you’re a growth-stage business owner — typically 2–5 years in and consistently profitable — pass-through taxation starts to feel much more expensive.
+If you’re a growth-stage business owner (typically 2–5 years in and consistently profitable) or if you own an established business (typically 5+ years of consistent revenues), pass-through taxation starts to feel much more expensive.

-That’s usually the moment S-corps elections enter the conversation.
+That’s usually the moment S-corp elections enter the conversation.

 Here’s why.

-As a sole proprietor or an LLC owner (single or partnership), your business is considered a “disregarded entity.”
-That means 100% of your business’s profit passes through as income to you and is subject to:
+As a sole proprietor or an LLC owner (single or multi-owner), your business is considered a “disregarded entity.”
+That means 100% of your business’s profit passes through as income to you.
+That income is subject to:

 - Income tax